apache/camel-website/content/community/_index.md

 ## Books

 This page lists the known books about Apache Camel.
-If you happen to know a book which is not listed then please contact us, for example using the
+If you happen to know a book which is not listed then please contact us.

 <p>
 <a class="button-dark" href="/community/books/">Read More</a>